 An activity is insurance-specific only when there is a relation between the outsourced activities and the original insurance business.
 A transferred task is considered important for ERV Nordic when it is long-term or occurs with a certain frequency (not once-off business or business with occasional external character) and is also of significance for ERV Nordic (thus not ancillary, preparatory or subordinate activities).

 ERV Nordic has outsourced the following important functions or important insurance activities including the jurisdiction:

+- Asset Management, Germany,

+- SAP, Germany,

+- Solvency II support, Germany,

+- Claims handling and Assistance1,

+Czech Republic,

-- Asset Management, Germany, - SAP, Germany, - Solvency II support, Germany, - Claims handling and Assistance1, Czech Republic, - Sales of clock and watch insurance for ERV Sweden, Sweden, - IT infrastructure for ERV Sweden, Sweden, - Sale of domestic health care insurance, Denmark, and - Selected sale of travel- and cancellation insurance, Denmark.
+- Sales of clock and watch insurance for ERV Sweden, Sweden,

+- IT infrastructure for ERV Sweden, Sweden,

+- Selected sale of travel- and cancellation insurance, Denmark, and

+- Sale of skies & bike- and cancellation insurance, Sweden.